grgzpp/human-action-recognition-and-anticipation/README.md

 ## Usage

-The main program used for the real-time implementation is *robot_program.ipynb* (it will soon be moved to a Python file).
+The main program used for the autonomous real-time implementation is *robot_program.ipynb*.
 This connects the robot and the camera, uses both models developed for action recognition and prediction, and commands the robot to anticipate them.

 ### Training and Evaluation